 HIPA brings together students of computer science and engineering with top cybersecurity talents from Israel and Germany.
 Participants will jointly work on cutting edge cybersecurity projects in areas such as network technologies, internet infrastructure and software security.
 This will speed up the development of new technological ideas in Cybersecurity and Privacy, while connecting young entrepreneurs and students with researchers, advisors, customers and influencers.

 The program starts with one residential week in Jerusalem.
 In the following weeks, the participants form distributed teams, carrying out research and development in their respective countries.
-The program ends with another residential week in Darmstadt and a final event at the Permanent Representation Office of the State of Hesse in Berlin, where the first round of students will present their results in January 2018.
+The program ends with another residential week in Darmstadt and a final event at the Permanent Representation Office of the State of Hesse in Berlin, where the students present their results.
+A jury elects the best projects.